Not Your Kid Brother’s Mitsubishi

 The Good Stuff

-The Huracán Evo keeps the Coupe’s 7-speed dual-clutch transmission and all-wheel drive and gets juiced up with rear-wheel steering and four-wheel torque vectoring.
+The Huracán Evo keeps the Coupe’s 7-speed dual-clutch transmission and all-wheel drive.
+Further, it gets juiced up with rear-wheel steering and four-wheel torque vectoring.
 It’s all controlled by Lamborghini Dinamica Veicolo Integrata.
 This complete afternoon’s Italian lesson translates to one electronic brain to control all the car’s dynamic systems.

 Feeding that system the data it needs is Italian lesson #2, Lamborghini Piattaforma Inerziale.
 Second-generation accelerators and gyroscope sensors, placed at the car’s center of gravity, monitor in real-time the car’s every movement in every direction, and possibly even along the astral plane.
 As a result, the Huracán Evo’s magnetorheological suspension performs better, helping make the car three seconds quicker than the outgoing Huracán Coupe around the Nardo test circuit.